Block and General Anaesthetics (you may wish to ask Mr Jeffers about his own experience)

 There are occasions when the operation is likely to be lengthy and complex (such as wrist fracture or reconstructive surgery) requiring the patient to lie still for 2-3 hours, in this situation you will have a regional anaesthetic first and a light general anaesthetic in combination.
 Similarly, if you still can feel part of your hand or limb during the procedure you will be given a light general anaesthetic

-There are several different types of regional anesthesia.
+There are several different types of regional anaesthesia.
 The injection is performed close to the collarbone or neck, under the arm and in the forearm.

 You arm will become completely numb and flail over a 30 to 60 minute period and only then will painless surgery commence.